 Support available for students with disabilities

 The Student Wellbeing Team work with students who have declared a disability, at the earliest opportunity, to develop a personalised plan of recommended support.
-The earlier a student contacts the team to discuss the support available the better as this allows the team to ensure the student knows about Disabled Student's Allowance and how to apply for it.
-Support available for disabled students includes human support, assistive software, and appropriate adjustments to teaching and assessments.
-The Student Wellbeing Team also provides lots of helpful information and advice on services and resources outside of the University, as well as encouraging students to maximise their wellbeing through the Love Your Mind Campaign.
+The earlier a student contacts the team to discuss the support available the better, as this allows the team to ensure the student is informed about the support that is available.
+Support for disabled students includes appropriate adjustments to teaching and assessments as well as support funded through Disabled Students’ Allowance such as one to one support and assistive software.
+The Student Wellbeing Team also provides useful information and advice on services and resources outside the University, as well as encouraging students to maximise their wellbeing through the Love Your Mind Campaign.

 Get Ahead Event for students with disabilities